schumbar/CMPE-258-Final-Project/Deliverables/README.md

 This is a repository that was made for our CMPE 258 Final Project.
 The challenge was to create different types of agents that will carry out several tasks.
 Using the power of LLMs with LangChain and OpenAI, we were able to create AI Agents that performed different functions.
 Please see below for the 5 different agents that we were able to build:

-1. **AssemblyAI Agent**: Retrieves a youtube video, downloads it, generates the transcription of the video, and allows the user to ask questions regarding the video.
+1. **Multimedia Agent**: Retrieves a youtube video, downloads it, generates the transcription of the video, and allows the user to ask questions regarding the video.
 2. **PandasAI Agent**: Allows the user to upload CSV files and to query the CSV.
 This agent is mostly used to generate plots of the data.
 3. **Presentation Agent**: Allows the user to upload a file and generate powerpoint presentations of the data that is presented in their files.
 Currently supports only .ipynb files.
 4. **README Agent**: Allows the user to give a file path on their local machine and generates an associated README file.
 This will be used by the members of this team to create README files in the future for future assignments.